asottile-archive/azure-pipeline-templates/README.md

 for now, python3.8 is only available on linux -- it is installed from [deadsnakes](https://github.com/deadsnakes)

-coverage information can be using a
+coverage information can be displayed using a [shield.io badge](https://shields.io/category/coverage)
-[shield.io badge](https://shields.io/category/coverage)

 #### example